reginakavive/ict4bxw/readme.txt

 .github/workflows/main.yml :for automating workflows on GitHub actions
 data: folder contains required data + reporting script (report.Rmd)

+MAIN WEBSITE
-website_dashboard: code for website (with the embedded dashboard) www.ict4bxw.com;
+website_dashboard: code for the website (with the embedded dashboard) www.ict4bxw.com;
-           automatically updated and deployed on digital ocean server on push/pull-request merge
+           automatically updated and deployed on the Digital Ocean server on push/pull-request merge